pegasus-isi/pegasus-ensemble-manager-examples/README.md

 Each script begins by starting up the ensemble manager in the background and clearing any files generated from previous runs.
 Following that, a number of `pegasus-em` commands will be issued.
+To show that the ensemble manager is running, `timeout --foreground <int> watch -n 1 <some command>` commands are placed in specific parts of the script to make the ensemble manager's work visible.
 Lastly, the script ends by shutting down the ensemble manager.

 ## Prerequisites